Wednesday, February 18, 2015

 A couple of the girls squealed at how cute the kittens were and another girl cried.
 She actually teared up because the kittens were so cute.
 Her social status went up a plus 2 for that little tear-fest but I hated her anyway because she made fun of me for getting C's and D's on my spelling tests all year long and she always got A's and B's.
 I hated her so much.
 We all hated her and her stupid spelling A's and B's.
 I don't know what happened to her but I hope she lives in a mobile home in Florida.
 They have hurricanes in Florida.

 The boys wanted to hold the kittens too but we were too boyish to admit we liked furry faced kittens, so we just sort of stumbled around and punched each other on the shoulder and waited until the girl kitten-rush was over, then we just randomly grabbed at an available cat.
 I finally got one but the kitten I got to hold didn't seem to behave like the other kittens.
 My kitten didn't seem like the others at all.
 My kitten was like Gumby.
 My kitten just sat there in the my arms, barely moving, just staring cross-eyed at the crying girl.
 Maybe she was holding him earlier and dropped him.
 I didn't want to get in trouble for breaking a kitten so I did the rational thing and walked him over to the traveling kitten box with the worn out mom cat and chucked him back in.
 Maybe he just had a kitten sinus condition and got better later that day.
-I wish I knew, but I don't.
+I wish I knew how that shabby kitten turned out, but I don't.

 I have nightmares now about lots of things: Monsters.
 Sharks.
 Under-cooked poultry.
 Cross-eyed kittens.
 I have a long list of fears that wake me up at night.
 The burdens that we bear are ours for as long as we choose.
 We elect to carry those things too valuable to cast away: past failures and faults, disappointments and inadequacies, regrets of things done or left undone.
 We carry these treasures for as long as we are able, until the burden becomes too great to carry, until we set it aside and just let it go.
 Such is life.